Kristfur/battleships/README.md

         - pyfiglet - Used to create the title text.

 - Heroku
-    - The game is hosted on the heroku platform
+    - The game is hosted on the heroku platform.
+The live link to the app is [here](https://battleships-kristfur.herokuapp.com/).

-# Testing

 # Testing
 Throughout development there was constant testing to ensure the functions gave the desired outputs and that there were no unpredictable outcomes.